 As a chess player you should follow some basic rules of chess.

 If you have a problem while playing at the board notify a tournament official right away to sort out the problem.
-If you wait until the game is over it is too late as nothing can be done.
+If you wait until the game is over, it will be too late as nothing can be done.

 Don’t distract your opponent in any way.
 To repeat draw offers continuously will disturb the thinking process of your opponent and is not allowed.
 However, you are allowed to offer a draw when it is your move, but not every time, as this is annoying.